If you know where to look, you can find a variety of useful applications – free from Microsoft. Greg Shultz introduces a few of his favorites.

 If I had a nickel for every time I’ve heard someone say, “For all the money I’ve spent on Microsoft products, they should be giving me free software by now,” I’d be rich!
 Well, unfortunately, that’s not going to happen.
 But Microsoft does have a lot of Windows software that is free for the taking.
 We’re all familiar with the free Windows Live offerings, but that’s not all there is.
 Microsoft has a lot of free software just waiting for you to find it.
 You just have to know where to look.
 Here are 10 free programs to get you started.

-If you're a Web site developer at any level, you need to investigate Visual Web Developer 2008 Express Edition.
+If you’re Web site developer at any level, you need to investigate Visual Web Developer 2008 Express Edition.
 This easy-to-learn, easy-to-use development environment makes it a snap for anyone to create Web sites or small applications.
 Mainly aimed at the amateur or intermediate-level developers, Visual Web Developer 2008 Express Edition provides professional-level features that will allow you to create a wide variety of Web sites, from the most basic HTML to more advanced ASP.NET pages or SQL Server databases.
 You can get started by viewing an introductory video that covers the main features of this package and walks you through some of the most common tasks.
-[Update: Web Developer 2010 Express is now available.]3: XML Notepad 2007

 Windows 7 supports Windows Virtual PC and Windows XP Mode.
 However, if you are running Windows Vista or Windows XP, you can still download and use the free Microsoft Virtual PC 2007 package, which will allow you to run multiple operating systems at the same time on the same physical computer.
 Virtual PC 2007 is easy to install and easy to use.

-The WorldWide Telescope allows you to scan through outer space and focus in on heavenly bodies that interest you.
-6: Windows SteadyState
+The WorldWide Telescope allows you scan the through outer space and focus in on heavenly bodies that interest you.

 At the time of this writing, Windows SteadyState supports Windows XP and Windows Vista.
-Once Windows 7 is out the door, Microsoft should be adding it to the list of supported operating systems.7: SyncToy 2.1
+Once Windows 7 is out the door, Microsoft should be adding it to the list of supported operating systems.

 ServerQuest II re-creates the cheesiness of vintage games like King’s Quest.